You’ve booked your cabin. You picked your must-see attractions and restaurants.

 Last but not least, if you hope to do some wildlife viewing or hiking on your trip, you may also want to consider some binoculars, hiking sticks, a first aid kit, or a compass.

-And as you enjoy the beautiful Smoky Mountains, remember to practice the principles of Leave No Trace to keep our mountains beautiful for generations to come.
+Above all, as you enjoy the beautiful Smoky Mountains, remember to practice the principles of Leave No Trace to keep our mountains beautiful for generations to come.
 So whatever you pack in, be sure to pack it back out.

 What are YOUR packing tips for a Pigeon Forge vacation?
 Let us know in the comments!